 By Jock Monteith 30th January 2021

-While salmon are caught throughout the extensive Scottish fishing season in my professional opinion it doesn't get any better than this period from mid February to the end of May for the sheer quality of fish.
+While salmon are caught throughout the extensive Scottish fishing season in my professional opinion it doesn't get any better than the period from mid February to the end of May for the sheer quality of fish.

 The Mid March Salmon Trigger Point

 For many years working on the Tay I'd notice a distinct difference in the numbers of fish that would appear the minute we hit mid March and the frequency of these runs.
 In the right water conditions I would always score from the boat or from the riverbank even if that fish appeared with the last cast of the day.
 I recall a few occasions having days of 4 or 5 'springers' during March when the Spring run on the Tay wasn't doing as well as it does today.
-On one of those days fellow Tay ghillie Gordon Pollock and I entertained 4 building trade guests with 5 perfect March springers before lunch!
+On one of those days my fellow Tay ghillie and I entertained 4 building trade guests with 5 perfect March springers before lunch!
 Needless to say the lunchtime celebrations were far too 'extensive' to increase the catch in what was left of the afternoon!

 Salmon Runs Approaching April & May

 My confidence levels used to go through the roof at that time of year and then 'sleep deprivation' kicks in the closer we get to April & May when there's resident Spring salmon in all the pools and 'new models' sneaking up through them each day.
-My goodness this period is indeed a very special time of year and although I took the career decision to come 'off the tools' in October 2016 to release my time to focus 100% on raising the much needed presentation & marketing of Scottish salmon fishing I always feel my boots 'wheel spinning' in the direction of the Tay as we get closer to the middle of February.
+My goodness this period is indeed a very special time of year and although I took the career decision to come 'off the tools' in October 2016 to release my time to focus 100% on the marketing of guided Scottish salmon fishing I always feel my boots 'wheel spinning' in the direction of the Tay as we get closer to the middle of February.

 Salmon Fishing Water Coverage